7 minute read

-Sands moved to Paris to study painting under under Eugène Carrière in his studio.
+Sands moved to Paris to study painting under Eugène Carrière in his studio.
 She was inspired by Edouard Vuillard and Walter Sickert, painting mainly interior scenes.
 In 1907 she was invited to become a member of the Fitzroy Street Group, and to exhibit paintings with them.
-However she was shunned by her friends from the Camden Town Group, who refused women entry to the group.
+However, she was shunned by her friends from the Camden Town Group, who refused women entry to the group.
 Sands was one of the artists that founded the London Group whose first show was in 1913.
-Eventually Sands became established enough to have a show dedicated to her works.
+Eventually, Sands became established enough to have a show dedicated to her works.

 Ethel Sands met her partner, artist Anna Hope Hudson (known as Nan), when she was just 23 years old.
 The pair met in Paris in 1893, where both of them had moved to pursue studies in fine art.
 Their relationship lasted 64 years, and was spent between England and France until Nan’s death in 1957.
-Their relationship was oftern referred to as a 'lifelong companionship' or, as Wendy Baron put it, ‘they were basically two independent, individual women, whose mutual love and understanding rescued them from the loneliness of spinsterhood’ (Miss Ethel Sands and Her Circle, 1977).
+Their relationship was oftern referred to as a 'lifelong companionship' or, as Wendy Baron writes, ‘they were basically two independent, individual women, whose mutual love and understanding rescued them from the loneliness of spinsterhood’ (Miss Ethel Sands and Her Circle, 1977).
 However, as time has passed, LGBTQ+ histories have been rightfully better recognised and many same sex relationships have come to light, including Sands's and Hudson's who were both openly Lesbian.